ZiqiPolimeros/Python-Project-Online-Retail-Business/Python_Project_An_Online_Retail_Business.md

 <h2><span style="color:blue">Suggestions </span></h2>

-- The one-time purchase customer rate was 2.15% which means that the repeat customer rate was 97.85%.
+- The one-time purchase customer rate was 2.2% which means that the repeat customer rate was 97.8%.
 A repeat customer rate that is viewed as successful is between 20% to 40%[4].
 We suggest that the company can invest more in marketing to expand the customer base.
-- The product return rate of the year was 5.06%,  which is considered a low return rate as compared to the average return rate 10.6%[5].
-However, the top return product refunds were over one million pounds sterling, and the second largest refund was over 0.75 million pounds sterling.
-Usually, a top return product was purchased by a lot of different customers.
-However, the top return product, Paper Craft Little Birdie, was purchased only once in 13 months.
+- The product return rate of the year was 3.48%,  which is considered a low return rate as compared to the average return rate 10.6%[5].
+However, the largest refund was over 0.8 million pounds sterling that was made up of almost 67% total return.
 We can check the product’s quality, webpage demonstration and sale process to find out what needs to be improved.
 - Based on the heatmap graph, we can tell that most of the popular products were not related to each other.
 We suggest that the company offer some sales promotions or recommendations for product pairings (Customers who bought this also bought that) to increase the quantities of product sales.